L\'{e}vy Processes and Infinitely Divisible Measures in the Dual of a Nuclear Space: Introduction

 Our L\'{e}vy-It\^{o} decomposition improves the decomposition proved by \"{U}st\"{u}nel in \cite{Ustunel:1984} in two directions.
-First, for our decomposition we only assume that the space $\Phi$ is nuclear and we do not assume any property on the dual space W, this in contrast to the decomposition in \cite{Ustunel:1984} where $\Phi$ is assumed to be separable, complete and nuclear, and $\Phi'_{\beta}$ is assumed to be Suslin and nuclear.
-Second, we have obtained a much simpler and detailed characterization of the components of the decomposition than in \cite{Ustunel:1984}.
+First, compared with the result in \cite{Ustunel:1984}, we have obtained a much simpler and more detailed characterization of the components of the decomposition.
 In particular, contrary to the decomposition in \cite{Ustunel:1984} we have been able to show the independence of all the random components in our decomposition.
-This makes our decomposition more suitable to for example introduce stochastic integrals with respect to L\'{e}vy processes.
-As a consequence of our proof of the L\'{e}vy-It\^{o} decomposition, we prove a L\'{e}vy-Khintchine formula for the characteristic function of a $\Phi'_{\beta}$-valued L\'{e}vy process (see Theorem \ref{levyKhintchineFormulaLevyProcessTheorem}).
+Second, for our decomposition we only assume that the space $\Phi$ is nuclear and we do not assume any property on the dual space $\Phi'_{\beta}$; this is in contrast to the decomposition in \cite{Ustunel:1984} where $\Phi$ is assumed to be separable, complete, barreled, and nuclear, and $\Phi'_{\beta}$ is assumed to be Suslin and nuclear.
+The same assumptions on $\Phi$ and $\Phi'_{\beta}$ are required for the decomposition obtained by Baumgartner in \cite{Baumgartner:2015} (at least in the context of duals of nuclear spaces).

-Finally, by using the one-to-one correspondence between L\'{e}vy processes and infinitely divisible measures, in Section \ref{sectionLKTIDM} we prove the L\'{e}vy-Khintchine formula for the characteristic function of an infinitely divisible measure on $\Phi'_{\beta}$ (see Theorem \ref{levyKhintchineFormula}).
+Next as a consequence of our proof of the L\'{e}vy-It\^{o} decomposition, we prove a L\'{e}vy-Khintchine formula for the characteristic function of a $\Phi'_{\beta}$-valued L\'{e}vy process (see Theorem \ref{levyKhintchineFormulaLevyProcessTheorem}).
+Moreover, by using the one-to-one correspondence between L\'{e}vy processes and infinitely divisible measures, in Section \ref{sectionLKTIDM} we prove the L\'{e}vy-Khintchine formula for the characteristic function of an infinitely divisible measure on $\Phi'_{\beta}$ (see Theorem \ref{levyKhintchineFormula}).
 More specifically, we prove that the characteristic function $\widehat{\mu}$ of an infinitely divisible measure $\mu$ on $\Phi'_{\beta}$ is of the form:

 where $\goth{m} \in \Phi'_{\beta}$, $\mathcal{Q}$ is a continuous Hilbertian semi-norm on $\Phi$, and $\nu$ is a L\'{e}vy measure on $\Phi'_{\beta}$ with corresponding Hilbertian norm $\rho'$.
-Here it is important to remark that our L\'{e}vy-Khintchine formula works in a case that is not covered by the formula proved by Dettweiler in \cite{Dettweiler:1976} because our dual space is not assumed to be a complete Badrikian space as in \cite{Dettweiler:1976}.
+Here it is important to remark that our L\'{e}vy-Khintchine formula works in a case that is not covered by the formula proved by Dettweiler in \cite{Dettweiler:1976}.
+This is because our dual space is not assumed to be a complete Badrikian space as in \cite{Dettweiler:1976}.
+Finally, in Section \ref{sectionExampCommen} we consider concrete examples of nuclear spaces, give some remarks, and compare our results with those on the literature.